Jack-Hartman/UoL-Work/README.md

 # UoL-Work
 University of Lincoln Work

-Projects can be found in their own branch
+Projects can be found in individual branchs